 - CONFIDENTIALITY You consent to our supplying information and a reference in respect of your child to any educational institution which you propose your child may attend.
 [We will take care to ensure that all information that is supplied relating to your child is accurate and any opinion given on his or her ability, aptitude for courses and character is fair, but cannot be liable for any loss your child is alleged to have suffered resulting from a reference or report given by us.]
 You agree to inform us of any applications made by or on behalf of your child to any other educational establishment.

-- COPYRIGHT You agree to allow us to make reasonable use of photographs of your child for publicity and marketing purposes by filling in and signing a Photo Consent Form.
+- COPYRIGHT You agree to allow us to make reasonable use of photographs of your child for publicity and marketing purposes.

 - CHANGE OF ADDRESS You undertake to notify the School of any change of address and other contact details.
 Communications requiring posting will be sent to your address in our records.